 NTA has defined that, “a percentile rank is the percentage of score that falls below a given score in a group.”
-The authority will apply specific formula to calculate NEET 2020 cutoff percentile, which is provided below.
+The authority will apply a specific formula to calculate the minimum qualifying marks for NEET 2020, which is provided below.

-The central government in consultation with the Medical Council of India (MCI) and Dental Council of India (DCI) might lower NEET 2020 minimum qualifying percentile for allotment of MBBS/BDS seats in India for candidates from respective categories.
+The central government in consultation with the Medical Council of India (MCI) and Dental Council of India (DCI) might lower NEET qualifying marks 2020 for allotment of MBBS/BDS seats in India for candidates from respective categories.
 The designated authorities will decrease the cutoff of NEET 2020 due to sufficient number of aspirants from various categories fails to secure the minimum qualifying percentile.

 Last year, NEET cutoff for BDS was lowered by 10.00 percentile, making it the 40th percentile for general category candidates.
 While for reserved categories, the cut off for NEET was decreased to 30th percentile.
 The category-wise lowered NEET BDS cutoff percentile and scores is provided in the table below.